amirvahidi-ir/linuxAndWindowsPersianFonts/README.md

 # Finds all .ttf files and move them to myfonts folder
 find . -type f -name "*.ttf" -exec mv -v {} myfonts/ \;

-I made about 200 Persian Fonts via google fonts and there is not worries about Licenses so clone or simply click on download and enjoy.
+I made about 200 Persian Fonts via google fonts and there is no worries about Licenses so clone or simply click on download and enjoy.

 [Amir Vahidi](https://github.com/amirvahidi-ir).